bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/07_Remote_access_Cluster_Computing.rst

 Interactive Mode
 ~~~~~~~~~~~~~~~~

-This mode directly launches the execution of the tasks, and should be used if we have direct access to the computing
+This mode directly launches the execution of tasks to remote machines, and should be used if we have direct access to the computing
 hardware.

 Example of setting the interactive mode, this code must go in resources.xml: